google/zetasql/docs/functions-and-operators.md

 JSON encodings [here][json-encodings].

 This function supports an optional mandatory-named argument called `stringify_wide_numbers`.

-If this argument is `TRUE`, numeric values outside of the `DOUBLE` type domain are encoded as strings.
++ If this argument is `TRUE`, numeric values outside of the `DOUBLE` type domain are encoded as strings.
-If this argument is not used or is `FALSE`, numeric values outside of the `DOUBLE` type domain are not encoded as strings and there may be loss of precision when numeric values are encoded as JSON numbers.
++ If this argument is not used or is `FALSE`, numeric values outside of the `DOUBLE` type domain are not encoded as strings, but are stored as JSON numbers.
+If a numerical value cannot be stored in JSON without loss of precision, an error is thrown.

 The following numerical data types are affected by the `stringify_wide_numbers` argument:

 + `INT64`